janleigh/dotfiles/README.md

 ### ❖ Installation (Manual)

-   > After cloning the repository, install the necessary dependencies to replicate by setup
+   > After cloning the repository, install the necessary dependencies to replicate by setup.

    <details open>
    <summary><strong>Arch Linux (and Arch-based distributions)</strong></summary>